Tamer7/fluxpilot/README.md

 ## Configuration

+Profiles are automatically stored in your system's user data directory:

+- **Windows**: `%APPDATA%\FluxPilot\profiles.json`
+- **macOS**: `~/Library/Application Support/FluxPilot/profiles.json`
+- **Linux**: `~/.config/FluxPilot/profiles.json`

-Profiles are stored in `config/profiles.json`.
-You can manually edit this file if needed, but it's recommended to use the GUI for profile management.
+The configuration directory is created automatically when you first run FluxPilot.
+You can manually edit the profiles.json file if needed, but it's recommended to use the GUI for profile management.

 ## Requirements